 Samsung’s confirmed an Android Pie and One UI beta for the Galaxy S9 and Galaxy S9+.
-The beta’s now live in South Korea and the United States and it should hit Germany in the near future.
+The beta’s now live in South Korea, the United States, Germany, and the United Kingdom.

 The Galaxy S9 Pie beta lets users try Samsung’s new user interface before the official roll out next year.
 It also gives Galaxy S9 users a chance to help Samsung find bugs and problems with the firmware.

 Samsung’s Galaxy Pie beta is free for anyone in these regions though you’ll need to signup and enroll your device before you’re able to download it.